-15. (1) If the expropriating authority does not accept the amount claimed by a claimant in terms of section 14(1) the expropriating authority must, within 20 days of delivery of the statement contemplated in that section, make an offer of just and equitable compensation to the claimant in writing, furnishing full particulars of how such amount is made up and calculated.

-(2) The offer of compensation contemplated in subsection (1) must be accompanied by copies of reports detailing how the offer of compensation is determined, if the amount is different from the amount offered by the expropriating authority in terms of section 8(3).

-(3) The provisions of section 21(2) apply if-

-(a) an owner or holder of an unregistered right does not deliver a statement in terms of section 14(1); or

-(b) the claimant decides not to accept the offer of compensation contemplated in subsection (1), by written reply within 20 days, or within such additional time as may be permitted in terms of section 25.
+- 15. (1) If the expropriating authority does not accept the amount claimed by a claimant in terms of section 14(1), the expropriating authority must, within 20 days of delivery of the statement contemplated in that section, make an offer of just and equitable compensation to the claimant in writing, furnishing full particulars of how such amount is made up and calculated. - (2) The offer of compensation contemplated in subsection (1) must be accompanied by copies of reports detailing how the offer of compensation was determined if the amount is different from the amount offered by the expropriating authority in terms of section 8(3). - (3) The provisions of section 21 apply if- - (a) an owner or holder of an unregistered right does not deliver a statement in terms of section 14(1); or - (b) the claimant does not accept the offer of compensation contemplated in subsection (1), by written reply within 20 days, or within such additional time as may be permitted in terms of section 25.

-Particulars of claims and offers
+Requests for particulars and offers

-16. (1) The expropriating authority and the claimant may from time to time in writing deliver a request for reasonable particulars regarding the claimant's claim for just and equitable compensation or the offer of just and equitable compensation, as the case may be, and particulars so requested must be furnished within 20 days of such request.

-(2) If the expropriating authority or the claimant fails to comply with a request in terms of subsection (1), a court may, on application, issue an order directing the expropriating authority or claimant to comply therewith.

-(3) A claim for just and equitable compensation and an offer of just and equitable compensation remain in force until-

-(a) such compensation claimed or offered is revised by the claimant or expropriating authority, as the case may be;

-(b) the amount of compensation has been agreed to by the expropriating authority and the claimant; or

-(c) the compensation has been decided or approved by a court.
+- 16. (1) The expropriating authority and the claimant may, from time to time in writing, deliver a request for reasonable particulars regarding the claimant's claim for just and equitable compensation or the offer of just and equitable compensation, as the case may be, and particulars so requested must be furnished within 20 days of such request. - (2) If the expropriating authority or the claimant fails to comply with a request in terms of subsection (1), the requesting party may, on notice, apply to a court for an order directing the defaulting party to comply with subsection (1) and the court may make such an order. - (3) A claim for just and equitable compensation and an offer of just and equitable compensation remain in force until- - (a) such compensation claimed or offered is revised by the claimant or expropriating authority, as the case may be; - (b) the amount of compensation has been agreed to by the expropriating authority and the claimant; or - (c) the compensation has been decided or approved by a court.